eztechconsultant/eztechconsultant.github.io/README.md

 ## Deployment

 The site is automatically deployed to Cloudflare Pages when changes are pushed to the main branch.

-### Setup Cloudflare Pages

-1. Create a new project in Cloudflare Pages
-2. Connect your GitHub repository
-3. Add the following environment variables in GitHub Secrets:
-   - `CLOUDFLARE_API_TOKEN`
-   - `CLOUDFLARE_ACCOUNT_ID`

 ## Content Management